JacobBotha/Combatting-Fake-News/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+### Database

+The project uses a MySQL Database with a simple custom backend framework to manipulate the database.

+You will need to follow the import schema outlined in the create_schema.sql file.
+Further the database will need to be populated.